 The only reason I cannot give a 5 star review is because of the reviews on their website.
 I have posted multiple reviews both good and bad, and have noticed anything not good doesn’t get posted.
 I find that to be a dishonest practice.

 Seriously?
 Deleting or not posting negative reviews on their site to influence the ratings?
-Would the business I had truly grown to be a huge fan and proponent for, stoop to something like that?
+Would the business I had truly grown to be a huge fan and proponent of, stoop to something like that?

 I decided to see for myself.
 I posted back-to-back reviews.
 One on the Protein Bars, the other on Protein Frosted Cookie.
 Both products I’ve previously purchased, and both reviews were honest and not disingenuous.
 I stand by both.
 On the protein bars, I gave a glowing 5-star review.
-I had bought some samples of the Coffee Cake Protein Bar recently and truly enjoyed them.
+I bought some samples of the Coffee Cake Protein Bar recently and truly enjoyed them.
 Then I posted on Frosted Cookie, giving it a 2-star review.

 After posting, neither review was immediately viewable.
 So clearly, they have a system where they vent and approve reviews.
 There had been no new reviews posted in a few days, so I felt I’d give them a few and check back.
 When I did, it disappointed me in what I saw, which was a confirmation of what others had claimed.
 My positive 5-star review was there on the site, praising the protein bars with a handful of other newly posted reviews.
 My 2-star review; nowhere to be seen, while a new 5-star review had been posted.